Referee left with broken nose, dislocated shoulder, concussion and whiplash following horror on-field assault

 He was admitted to hospital but has since been released.

-Greater Manchester Police and the Lancashire Football Association are already investigating the matter.
+Platt Bridge immediately confirmed the player in question has already left the club.

-Platt Bridge have confirmed the player in question has already left the club.
+No arrests have been made at this stage, but Greater Manchester Police are investigating and have asked for assistance from the public.

-"Hi all, still at hospital, I've sustained significant injuries," Bradshaw posted on social media on Sunday evening.
+"Police were made aware at around 6pm on Sunday 2 October 2022 of a serious assault that had taken place during the Platt Bridge v Wigan Rose Remembrance Cup game, held earlier in the day at football pitches in a Platt Bridge," a statement read.

 Platt Bridge FC tweeted: "We as a club do not condone any violence towards anyone in the football community.